Avoiding excess weight

 - Build the rim and hatch recesses in carbon fiber or solid wood – lighter than plywood.

-- A foot support in light wood, integrated with the forward bulkhead is much lighter than a store-bought in aluminium and plastic, bolted to the hull.
+- A foot support in light wood, integrated with the forward bulkhead is much lighter than a store-bought in aluminum and plastic, bolted to the hull.

 - The deck line can be used as a super light handle – a hole through the stem and crossed lines, maybe with a piece of plastic tubing, is a highly efficient solution.